-When exercising, keep your back straight and your head in a neutral position to minimize neck and upper back strain.
+When exercising, you can either keep your back upright or lean forward by resting your forearms on the front handlebars.
 When pedaling do not lock out your knees, at the bottom of the pedaling motion there should be a slight bend in the knee.
+Keep your head in a neutral position to minimize neck and upper back strain.
 Always try to pedal the bike with a smooth and rhythmic motion.